Lucas van Uffelen

-Lucas van Uffelen or Uffel (1586 – 1637) was a Dutch merchant and art collector.
+Lucas van Uffelen or Uffel (1586 – 1637) was a highly wealthy Dutch merchant, shipowner, mecenat and influential art collector based in Amsterdam and Venice.

-Uffelen was born in Amsterdam, but moved to Venice where he grew his art collection.
+Uffelen was born in Amsterdam.
+He moved to Venice where he assembled a significant and celebrated art collection, which included paintings by Titian, Rubens, Rembrandt, Ribera, Reni and Guercino as well as Van Dyck, and Raphael’s Portrait of Baldassare Castiglione.
 When he returned to Amsterdam in 1630, he continued to collect art.
 When he died, many of his Italian paintings were purchased by the Reynst Collection.
-He had his portrait painted by Anthony van Dyck twice, once in 1622 and later in the fashionable "action" style of getting up from one's chair.
+He had his portrait painted by his close friend Anthony van Dyck twice, once in 1622 and later in the fashionable "action" style of getting up from one's chair.
 He appears to be getting up to greet the viewer after studying the objects of his collection.